 1- Hire Freelancers and Those Individuals on Contracts

-If you really want to cut down on costs, then think about hiring freelancers and other individuals that are contract-based, rather than keeping full-time employees on your salary.
-Sure, you’re going to have to trade-off when these freelancers aren’t as dedicated to your employees, but this also means that you’re not going to have to pay their insurances and other benefits.
+Sure, you’re going to have to trade-off when these freelancers aren’t as dedicated to your employees, but this also means that you’re not going to have to pay their insurance and other benefits.
 Plus, they are going to be paid at much less cost than an actual full-time employee.

 2- Smarter Marketing